travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ### SBT version

-Travis CI potentially provides any version of Simple Build Tool (sbt or SBT) thanks to the very powerful [sbt-extras](https://github.com/paulp/sbt-extras) alternative. `sbt` can dynamically detect and install the sbt version required by your Scala projects.
+Travis CI potentially provides any version of the Simple Build Tool (sbt or SBT) thanks to the very powerful [sbt-extras](https://github.com/paulp/sbt-extras) alternative. `sbt` can dynamically detect and install the sbt version required by your Scala projects.